 Whenever the dissolved oxygen concentration is insufficient, unsafe and the suffocation begins, the bait behaves like it’s in an aerated livewell or bait tank at 10 AM in July / August… floating dead, piping at the surface, stacking in corners, red-nosed, sloppy, lethargic, dying, dead foam on livewell water surface, water stinks… you know the signs.
 Watch your bait or tournament gamefish in the livewell.
 Bait and fish will behave exactly like they did in summer in your aerated livewell when the oxygen levels are low: sickly, red-nose, red belly, dying and dead.

-This PSA generator has a very low outlet pressure which can be problematic when used with air stones and small-bore oxygen tubing and will not work at all with many bubble stones.
-Air stones are ineffective because of low outlet pressure.
+This PSA generator has a very low outlet pressure which can be problematic when used with oxygen diffusers, micro-bubble air diffusers and small-bore oxygen tubing.
+Many bubblers will not bubble because of the low outlet pressure, water column head pressure and water density. many tyhttps://en.wikipedia.org/wiki/Gas_bubble_diseasees of gas diffusers are ineffective because of the low outlet pressure (10 PSI).